 Remote Teaching Resources

-This July, MƒA teachers participated in a virtual forum to share and reflect on how to best help all students learn remotely.
-Participants explored student participation, assessment, ownership, socio-emotional support, digital interactions, accountability, collaboration, and more.
+In July 2020, MƒA teachers participated in a virtual forum to share how to best help all students learn remotely.
+In a September workshop, MƒA teachers had another opportunity to collaborate and reflect on their successes in promising remote teaching practices.
+During both the forum and workshop, teachers learned about and explored student participation, assessment, socio-emotional support, differentiation, digital interactions, organization, accountability, and more.
+We captured their experiences and exciting ideas through a series of stories.

 Click below to learn more about how MƒA teachers are addressing remote-teaching challenges in four areas of common concern.